 We hear it all the time at a)plan: “I wish I had a coach in my earlier years.”
 So why is it that coaching remains a lesser-known resource, often only discovered by people later in life?
-In this article, we answer this question and more, as we break down the current landscape of coaching for university students and young adults.
-For quick access to a specific topic included in this post, click below:
+In this article, we answer this question and more, as we explore key benefits of life coaching for young adults and college students.

 Let us begin with a lay of the land.
-Universities today typically provide a slate of similar resources to their undergrad and graduate students.
+Many young adults today seek personal support through school or university programs.
+Universities provide a slate of similar resources to their undergrad and graduate students.
 For many, those resources are extremely valuable.
 Some of the most common ones include career, academic, financial aid, and mental health services.
 Many schools also offer DEIB resources, which aim to better support BIPOC and LGBTQ student bodies.

 1. Today’s Student Resources Are Siloed in Nature

 For students looking to work on multiple aspects of their lives (study, work, relationships, mental well-being, career planning, habit formation, goal creation, etc.), where do they go?
 Since most student resources specialize in specific things, a limitation exists for students who have multi-dimensional challenges, goals, and/or ambitions.

 There is also a transactional nature to many existing student resources.
 Students seek support when they decide they need it – which is often random and inconsistent.
 This contributes to the difficulty of genuine rapport building.
 Without ongoing support, it’s near impossible for students to create connections with people who are always in their corner.

 Why a Life Coach for Young Adults Makes Sense

 Today’s young adults face no shortage of major life decisions and transitions.
 From navigating a classroom, to pursuing a career, to finding that first job, it can be a lot within the span of just a few years.
 And to do it all alone?
 Unfortunately, this is the expectation most young adults face.